maphilipps/ZH-DEMO/README.md

 1. Install DDEV following the documentation at <https://ddev.com/get-started/>
 2. Open the command line and `cd` to the root directory of this project
 3. Run the command `./launch-adesso-cms.sh`
+4. Run the command `ddev watch` to start the vite development server

 ### Installation options